-I just use the regular cheap dates and soak them in warm water to rehydrate them before using.
-The general benefit I can see is that medjool dates provide a better flavour, but in this recipe I am adding strong flavours of coconut and cacao so I still do not see enough of a benefit.
-If you prefer them, use them, otherwise regular cheap dates will be perfectly fine.
+I just use the regular cheap dates from the dried fruit isle that cost under $2 and soak them in warm water to rehydrate them before using.
+The general benefit I can see is that medjool dates may provide a stronger caramel flavour, but in this recipe I am adding the strong flavours of coconut and cacao so I still do not see enough of a benefit.
+If you prefer them, use them, otherwise regular cheap dates with a little rehydration will be perfectly fine.

 - 1 cup dates